Teddy Bridgewater

-Theodore Edmond Bridgewater Jr. (born November 10, 1992) is an American professional football quarterback for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football for the Louisville Cardinals, winning the 2013 Sugar Bowl, and was selected as the final first round pick of the 2014 NFL draft by the Minnesota Vikings.
+Theodore Edmond Bridgewater Jr. (born November 10, 1992) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Louisville Cardinals, winning Big East Offensive Player of The Year in 2012 and leading the NCAA in completion percentage the following season.
+Bridgewater was selected as the final first-round pick of the 2014 NFL draft by the Minnesota Vikings.
 During his second season, Bridgewater led the Vikings to a division title and earned Pro Bowl honors.

-Upon suffering a severe leg injury the 2016 offseason, Bridgewater appeared in only one game over the next two years.
-Bridgewater joined the New Orleans Saints in 2018 as a backup, but served as the team's starter in relief of Drew Brees the following year for five games and helped contribute to them winning their division.
-Bridgewater later held starting roles with the Carolina Panthers and Denver Broncos for one season each and spent his last two seasons as a backup for the Miami Dolphins and Detroit Lions.
-After initially retiring from the NFL in 2023, Bridgewater became the head football coach at Miami Northwestern, his former high school.
-Bridgewater returned to the Lions in 2024 after leading Miami Northwestern to a state championship, and signed with the Buccaneers in 2025.
+Upon suffering a severe leg injury during the 2016 offseason, Bridgewater appeared in only one game over the next two years.
+He joined the New Orleans Saints in 2018 as a backup, becoming the starter in relief of Drew Brees for five games the following year and helping contribute to them winning their division.
+Bridgewater later held starting roles with the Carolina Panthers and Denver Broncos for one season each before serving as a backup for the Lions, Miami Dolphins, and Tampa Bay Buccaneers.
+After retiring from the NFL in 2023, Bridgewater became the head football coach at Miami Northwestern, his former high school, and led them to a state championship.
+Bridgewater returned to the NFL a year later, rejoining the Lions and Buccaneers as a backup before retiring in 2026.